 Organizations also use wellness programs to help control health care compliance costs.
 These programs help reduce health care costs by promoting better health for employees, thus decreasing the need for medical care.
 According to the International Foundation of Employee Benefit Plans, one in five organizations offered wellness programs and another 15 percent of organizations plan to do so.

 According to the Society for Human Resource Management, with prescription drugs now serving as a major driver of costs, especially specialty drugs, the promotion of health is an ever-increasing tactic to reduce health care costs overall.
 To curb these increasing costs, many organizations are requiring prior authorization before filling certain prescriptions, step therapy (where less expensive prescriptions are required before "stepping up" to more expensive prescriptions) and mandatory mail-order for certain maintenance prescriptions.

 3. Streamline Administrative Systems

-Another major cost driver of health care is the administration of the ACA reporting and disclosure requirements.
-The International Foundation of Employee Benefit Plans projects that 2017 will be the most expensive year thus far with respect to ACA administrative costs.
-Organizations will face another administratively expensive year when the Cadillac tax is effective.
+Another major cost driver of health care is the administration of the Affordable Care Act (ACA) reporting and disclosure requirements.
+Organizations will face further financial burden when the Cadillac tax is effective.